Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): The weight motivic Chern class Beilinson's regulator

-\paragraph{Extending the cocycle to $\B {\rm GL_N} $} Recall $\G = {\rm GL_N}$.
-Since the residue map is a map of complexes, all we need to check is that each component of the residue on $\G^m$ is lifted from a divisor on $\G^{m-1}$ via the map (\ref{57}).
-The right hand side of (\ref{HALLOW1vvx}) is lifted from the configuration space of $5$ vectors.
-Therefore it provides an extension of cocycle (\ref{56}), originally defined at the generic part of $\B\G$, to divisors in $\G^5$, with values in $\B_2 \otimes \F_x^\times$.
-As we discussed above, a similar extension to divisors in $\G^4$, with values in $\Lambda^3\F_x^\times$ is provided by \cite{G93}.
+\paragraph{4.
+Extending the cocycle to $\B {\rm GL_n}$.} Recall $\G = {\rm GL_n}$.
+All we need to check is that each component of the residue on $\G^m$ is the pull back of an element on a divisor in $\G^{m-1}$ via map (\ref{57}).
+The right-hand side of (\ref{HALLOW1vvx}) is lifted from the configuration space of $5$ vectors.\footnote{Note that the right-hand side of (\ref{HALLOW1vvx}) is antisymmetric in $(3,4,5,6)$ but not in $(1,2)$.
+This is fine, since taking the residue we broke the $(1,2)$ symmetry.} Therefore it provides an extension of cocycle (\ref{56}), originally defined at the generic part of $\B\G$, to divisors in $\G^5$, with values in $\B_2 \otimes \F_x^\times$.
+As discussed above, a similar extension to divisors in $\G^4$, with values in $\Lambda^3(\F_x^\times)_{\Q}$ is provided by \cite{Gon93}.

-This way we extend cocycle (\ref{56}) to the second from the top line in the Gersten complex (\ref{MCDImm}).
+This way, we extend cocycle (\ref{56}) to the second from the top line in the complex (\ref{MCDIm}).
 Let us write it without using the Grassmannian duality.
-Then its component on the divisor $|123|=0$ in the configuration space $(l_1, ..., l_5)$ of five vectors in $V_3$ is given by \be \la{extens}
+Then its component on the divisor $|123|=0$ in the configuration space $(l_1, \ldots, l_5)$ of five vectors in $V_3$ is given by

-\ee The only non-trivial residues are the ones on the divisors $|ijk|=0$, permutted by the action of the symmetric group $S_5$.
-The residue on the divisor $|234|=0$ is given by \be \la{extens}
+The only non-trivial residues are the ones on the divisors $|ijk|=0$, permuted by the action of the symmetric group $S_5$.
+The residue on the divisor $|234|=0$ is given by

-\ee It is evidently lifted form the configuration space of $4$ vectors in $V_3$.
+It is evidently lifted from the configuration space of $4$ vectors in $V_3$.